Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson: Divergence theorem on open sets with almost Lipschitz boundary

 \section{Divergence theorem on open sets with almost Lipschitz boundary}

-The following is inspired by Maggi \cite[Remark 9.5, Theorem 9.6]{M12}. {Repeatedly one refers to the well-known \textbf{Area Formula} in geometric measure theory first proved by H. Federer, see \cite[3.2., in particular 3.2.20]{F69}, citing the easier accessible \cite[Theorem 9.1]{M12}.
+{The main result of this section is (\ref{MT}) Theorem.
+It is a version of the well-known Divergence Theorem for an open bounded subset of $\R^n$ with a rather weak regularity of its boundary.} The following is inspired by Maggi \cite[Remark 9.5, Theorem 9.6]{M12}. {Repeatedly one refers to the very well-known {\em Area Formula} in geometric measure theory first proved by H. Federer, see \cite[3.2., in particular 3.2.20]{F69}, citing the easier accessible \cite[Theorem 9.1]{M12}.
 Part (a) of the proof of the preparatory result (\ref{GGL}) is the standard step familiar from the proof of the classical Gau\ss 's theorem.
 See e.g. \cite[ proof of (A8-16)]{A12} or the more elementary Step one of the proof of \cite[Theorem 9.3]{M12}. }

-As to the notation, for $x\in\R^n$, $z\in\R^{n-1}$, $s>0$ put $x':=(x_1,\dots,x_{n-1})$ and $x=(x',x_n)$, and let $B_s(x):=\{y\in\R^n:|y-x|<s\}$, $C(x,s):=\{y\in\R^n: |y'-x'|<s,|y_n-x_n|<s\}$, $D(z,s):=\{y\in\R^{n-1}: |y-z|<s\}$.
-Given an outer measure $\omega$ on $\R^n$ and $X\subset \R^n$, the trace (restriction) of $\omega$ on $X$ is the outer measure $\omega|X$ on $\R^n$ given by $\omega|X(F):=\omega(F\cap X)$. $\mathcal{H}^{n-1}$ denotes the $n-1$-dimensional Hausdorff measure on $\R^n$.
+As to the notation, for $x\in\R^n$, $z\in\R^{n-1}$, $s>0$ put $x':=(x_1,\dots,x_{n-1})$ and $x=(x',x_n)$, and let $B_s(x):=\{y\in\R^n:|y-x|<s\}$, Given an outer measure $\omega$ on $\R^n$ and $X\subset \R^n$, the trace (restriction) of $\omega$ on $X$ is the outer measure $\omega|X$ on $\R^n$ given by $\omega|X(F):=\omega(F\cap X)$. $\mathcal{H}^{n-1}$ denotes the $n-1$-dimensional Hausdorff measure on $\R^n$.